Table of Contents

 First use can be under any circumstance, like a teenager drinking or smoking pot at a party, or a person who became injured at work that takes a prescription opioid painkiller while recovering from their injury.

-During first use or experimentation, there are generally no negative consequences.
+During the first stage of addiction, there are generally no negative consequences.

-What is subconsciously registered though, is the seemingly positive change in the way they feel from using the substance.
+What is subconsciously registered though, is the seemingly positive change in the way a person feels when using the substance.

-This sensation can be a number of things, such as a reduction in physical pain or emotional pain, a feeling of peacefulness, euphoria, or a welcomed numbing to social anxiety or pressure.
+This sensation can be a variety of things, such as decreased physical or emotional pain, a feeling of peacefulness, euphoria, or a welcome numbing to social anxiety or pressure.

-Many people mistakenly consider the “first use” stage of addiction only as “experimentation” and they fail to consider that a large number of people have no interest whatsoever in experimenting with drugs or alcohol.
+Many people mistakenly consider the first stage of addiction only as “experimentation” and they fail to consider that a large number of people have no interest whatsoever in experimenting with drugs or alcohol.

 2. The Second Stage of Addiction – Regular or Continued Use